top of page

 No matter where you’re at in your life, you can understand the struggle that comes with accepting your own mortality and creating a realistic plan for the end, whenever that may be.

-As a Death Doula; End of Life Guide, I assist individuals when extra support is needed especially after a diagnosis, terminal or non-terminal when some extra support and an ally can assist you and your family to navigate the decisions, the logistics, the changes that take place under the circumstances.
+As a Death Doula; End of Life Guide, I assist individuals when extra support is needed especially after a diagnosis, terminal or non-terminal.
+As a compassionate ally, I will assist you and your family to navigate decisions; to offer a compassionate presence, and to hold and support the changes that take place under the circumstances.

 Late Life Journey

-...the journey continues until it ends.
-Let's begin the conversation
+...your journey continues until one day when it ends.
+Let's begin the conversation so that as you near the end, you will be ready.

 National End of Life Doula Alliance